scambier/tic80-typescript/README.md

 ### Run TSC-80

+- Create a `.ts` file to start your game (a sample is provided in this repo)
 - `$ tsc80 run` will compile, compress, and launch your game through the TIC-80.

 ### Configuration options